joshco/wpadng/draft-joshco-wpadng.md

 Open Issues:
 * Should TGTDOM iteration aka "DNS devolution" remain ?

-The original introduction follows:

-A mechanism is needed to permit web clients to locate nearby web proxy caches.
-Current best practice is for end users to hand configure their web client (i.e., browser) with the URL of an "auto configuration file".
-In large environments this presents a formidable support problem.
-It would be much more manageable for the web client software to automatically learn the configuration information for its web proxy settings.
-This is typically referred to as a resource discovery problem.

-Web client implementers are faced with a dizzying array of resource discovery protocols at varying levels of implementation and deployment.
-This complexity is hampering deployment of a "web proxy auto-discovery "facility.
-This document proposes a pragmatic approach to web proxy auto-discovery.
-It draws on a number of proposed standards in the light of practical deployment concerns.
-It proposes an escalating strategy of resource discovery attempts in order to find a nearby web proxy server.
-It attempts to provide rich mechanisms for supporting a complex environment, which may contain multiple web proxy servers.

---- middle

-# Introduction

 The problem of locating nearby web proxy cache servers can not wait for the implementation and large scale deployment of various